GClunies/dbt-python-snowpark-f1/README.md

    - Stage the raw data (renames, data type casting, etc.).
    - Create intermediate tables for feature engineering.
    - Create a data mart with fact and dimension tables.
+   - Freate feature tables as input for ML models.
 4. Developing ML pipelines and models in Python notebooks to:
    - Preprocessing data.
    - Training and testing ML models.